lferrazzini95/sql-basics-workshop/README.md

 Each section includes:

 - A `README.md` with instructions
-- A `solution.sql` file to check your work or get unstuck
+- The `README.md` file also includes solutions.
+If possible only reveal them if you are stuck or want to compare to your own solution.

 ---